 And much more to come…

+We’ll do our best to prepare the boat for the upcoming sailing season 2020.
+We plan to sail around the Adriatic, visit the best places and participate in the top regattas and events.
 HIR doesn’t have the luxuries of new charter yachts, but she compensates for it with personality 😎.
 Everyone knows us and we always receive a warm welcome wherever we go.
 Sometimes we even get free cold beers🍻😉!

+How to join?
 You can Jon us on our Patreon page https://www.patreon.com/sailingtribe.
 The platform offers secure online payment.
 All you have to do is choose a membership level, click and pay🤑.

+When to join?
 Now😉!
 If you join until the 1/1/2021/, you only pay for 10 months and you get 12 months worth of membership!😲👍!

 “I am a citizen of the most beautiful nation on earth, a nation whose laws are harsh yet simple, a nation that never cheats, which is immense and without borders, where life is lived in the present.
 In this limitless nation, this nation of wind, light, and peace, there is no other ruler besides the sea.” – Bernard Moitessier